-CAREER OBJECTIVE: Accounting Specialist
+CAREER OBJECTIVE: Accounting Specialist (SOC Code: 43-3031)

-This course is an introduction to the basic concepts and standards underlying financial accounting systems.
+Course Description: This course is an introduction to the basic concepts and standards underlying financial accounting systems.
 The course provides introduction to utilizing the computer applications in maintaining accounting records.
 Students will develop skills in maintaining accounting records, accounts receivable and accounts payable, payroll and inventory modules.
 Upon completion of this program students will be qualified at entry level for the following job positions: Bookkeeper, Accounting Clerk, or Office Assistant.
+Computerized Accounting program does not lead to positions in a profession, occupation, trade, or career field requiring licensure in this state.